Property Taxes

 Property taxes are not a 'fee for service,' but a way of distributing the cost for local government services and programs fairly throughout a municipality.

-Property tax is calculated and billed annually using the property's assessed value, as found on your Property Assessment Notice, and the Council-approved property tax rate for your class of property.
+Property tax is calculated and billed annually using a property's assessed value, as found on your Property Assessment Notice, and the Council-set property tax rate for your class of property.
 Check the Property Tax Calculator to estimate your property taxes.

 Your Property's Assessed Value ($)